aws-samples/sagemaker-image-container-detective-control/README.md

 1. Two Amazon EventBridge Rules are monitoring the SageMaker Job executions for Processing and Training
 2. Each time a new job is executed, a specific AWS Lambda function is invoked
-3. The Lambda function is checking the SageMaker Image in the list of blacklisted provided in the environment variable
+3. The Lambda function is checking the SageMaker Image in the unapproved list provided in the environment variable
 4. The Lambda function stops the job

 ## Setup